Stanisława Nikodym: Life

-She married Otto M. Nikodym, a mathematician, in 1924, and joined him at Krakow.
+She married Otto M. Nikodym, a mathematician, in 1924, and joined him at Kraków.
 Supervised by Mazurkiewicz, she was awarded a doctoral degree from the Jagiellonian University in 1925.
 She was the first woman in Poland to obtain a PhD in mathematics.

 Receiving government funding to study in Paris, she and Otto attended the Sorbonne for two years from 1926.
 In 1930, they returned to Warsaw.
-She took up a job at the Warsaw Polytechnic, working with Franciszek Leja till 1936, when he left for Krakow.
+She took up a job at the Warsaw Polytechnic, working with Franciszek Leja till 1936, when he left for Kraków.

 Her brother, Antoni, a chemist and officer in the Polish army, was murdered by Russians during the Katyn Massacre in 1940.
 Under the German Nazi occupation of Poland, unnecessary occupations, including higher education, were suppressed.
 The Nikodyms conducted clandestine classes in mathematics despite the danger of punishment.
 In 1944's Warsaw Uprising, she and her husband lost their possessions, including several unpublished mathematical works.
 They moved to Belgium for a congress of mathematicians in 1946, and Otto gave lectures in various European cities, before they emigrated to the United States, settling in Gambier, Ohio.

 After her husband's death in 1974, she donated their papers and her paintings to the Briscoe Center for American History at the University of Texas, Austin.
 Stanisława Nikodym died in Warsaw in 1988.

 Career

 Mathematics

 While on leave from university in 1918–1919, Stanisława taught mathematics to soldiers in the Polish army.

 Her doctoral thesis was titled On disconnecting the plane by connected sets and continua.

-She published three books and several articles before the Second World War broke out.
+She published three books and several articles before World War II broke out.

 Among her findings were necessary and sufficient conditions for a subcontinuum of a Jordanian continuum to be Jordanian.
 She also established that if the intersection and union of two closed sets are Jordanian continua, then so are the sets themselves.

 In the 1940s, she taught mathematics at Kenyon College in Gambier, Ohio, where her husband was also a member of the faculty.